Astronomical objects

 Names in the Qenya Lexicon

 This early manuscipt contains several names of astronomical objects.
 Some of those are clearly superseded by the names listed above.
-The others may perhaps still be considered "in use".

 eksiqilta or ekta- Telimektar's swordbelt